 The process to becoming a volunteer at UCLH

 On average it takes 6 weeks for someone to come through this process and start volunteering with us.

 Is hospital volunteering right for you?
-Before applying it is important to consider that volunteering can be an emotionally demanding experience.
-If you are currently or have recently been coping with a medical diagnosis either as a patient, family member or close friend, this may not be the best time for you to volunteer with us.
-In particular if you, or someone you are close to has been affected by cancer we ask that you wait for 2 years before applying.
+Before applying, it is important to consider that volunteering can be an emotionally demanding experience.
+If you are currently or have recently been coping with a medical diagnosis, either as a patient, family member, or close friend, this may not be the best time for you to volunteer with us.
+In particular if you or someone you are close to has been affected by cancer, we ask that you wait for two years before applying.